The Science of Muscle Growth (2026 Edition)

 3.2 Do You Need Supplements?

-For individuals struggling to hit daily intake, a high-quality whey isolate or plant-based protein powder can improve adherence without adding unnecessary calories.
+Still, convenience matters.
+If someone struggles to hit protein targets consistently, a high-quality whey isolate or plant-based powder can improve compliance without adding unnecessary complexity.

 4. Muscle Retention During Fat Loss